How to format a blog post: A complete guide for new writers

 Insert a table of contents to guide readers

-Once your content is organized, offering readers an easy way to navigate it will go a long way towards them appreciating what you’ve made.
+Once your content is organized, offering readers an easy way to navigate it will go a long way toward them appreciating what you’ve made.

 A table of contents in a blog post links to the section headers available within an article.